Eos: Proto-Indo-European dawn goddess

 Eos's characterization as a lovestruck, sexual being who took many lovers is directly inherited from her PIE precursor.
 A common and widespread theme among Hausos's descendants is their reluctance to bring the light of the new day.
 Eos (and Aurora) is sometimes seen as unwilling to leave her bed in the morning, while Uṣas is punished by Indra for attempting to forestall the day, and the Latvian Auseklis was said to be locked up in a golden chamber so she could not always rise in the morning.

-This probably of Proto-Indo-European origin goddess of the dawn was often conflated and equated with Hemera, the goddess of the day and daylight.
+This Indo-European goddess of the dawn was often conflated and equated with Hemera, the goddess of the day and daylight.
 Eos might have also played a role in Proto-Indo-European poetry.